 The sewers bring domestic and industrial effluents to sewage works for treatment and safe disposal to rivers.
 The treated sewage effluent discharged from our treatment works must comply with statutory conditions set by the Environment Agency (EA).
-The EA checks to make sure that we meet these conditions and enters the results of its samples into a public register.
-You can find out more about the EA in section 9.
+We take samples of our discharges, analyse them in a laboratory and then submit the results to the EA to show we are complying with our statutory conditions.
+The EA keeps a public register of these sample results and you can find out more about the EA in Section 9.